oyeb/simQuad/README.md

 # Policy
 Major project decisions need to be well documented, that is, reasoned.
 Documentation need not be actual "e-documents", but video demos, pictures, screenshots, pictures of hand-written text, audio, etc.

-This is primarily to create a formal history that can be not only passed on to project interns or new (noob junior) project members.
+This is primarily to create a formal history that can be not only passed on to project interns or new (junior) project members.
 It also serves a noble secondary aim, it honestly tracks the progress of the project and forms a basis to evaluate efficiency of group members.
 Thirdly, your document is a formal contribution to the project (a single doc can have multiple authors).